jramke/spotify-timeline/README.md

-# Beautiful Timelines of yourSpotify Playlists
+# Beautiful Timelines of your Spotify Playlists

 Visualize your playlists in a beautiful minimalistic timeline.